Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Conclusions

 \section{Conclusions}

 A convergence rate is derived for an $hp$-orthogonal collocation method based on the Radau quadrature points applied to a control problem with convex control constraints.
 If the problem has a smooth local solution and a Hamiltonian which satisfies a strong convexity assumption, then the discrete approximation has a local minimizer in a neighborhood of the continuous solution.
 For the $hp$-scheme, both the number of mesh intervals in the discretization and the degree of the polynomials on each mesh interval can be freely chosen.
 As the number of mesh intervals increases, convergence occurs at a polynomial rate relative to the mesh width.
 When there is control over the growth in derivatives, the convergence rate is exponentially fast relative to the polynomial degree.
 Convergence rates were investigated further using numerical examples.
 When the polynomial degree is fixed and the mesh width tends to zero, the observed convergence rate was faster than the rate associated with the error bound.
-For a problem with control and state constraints, exponentially fast convergence was achieved when mesh points are located at the contact points where the constraints change between active and inactive.
+For a problem with control and state constraints, exponentially fast convergence was observed when mesh points are located at the contact points where the constraints change between active and inactive.
+Based on the numerical results, it seems plausible that the convergence result established for control constrained problem could extend to problems with state constraints.